 2. We want parents to know that we are creating a safe learning space.

 Usually, upon enrollment or at the beginning of the school year, parents are given the best chance to peek into the classrooms of their children.
 Or they are invited to a parent-teacher conference for the orientation.
 It should be.

 With that, we can take this as an opportunity to let parents know that we are doing our best to create a positive and safe learning space.
 That we take care of the physical arrangements and structuring of the classroom before the first day of classes so their children will be comfortable and productive.

 It’s a way of setting the tone for building parental confidence for us and for the school.

 And, gladly, I know that we own that potential of building a safe and appropriately structured learning space.
-It’s one of the key components to increase student engagement and to make parents self-assured that their children are in good hands.
+It’s one of the key components to increasing student engagement and making parents self-assured that their children are in good hands.

 Creating an optimal learning environment is our responsibility for it should be manifested in how we accommodate our students and how we make preparations for them.